 The Royal Society of Tasmania

-The Royal Society of Tasmania is the oldest scientific society in Australia and New Zealand and the third oldest Royal Society in the Commonwealth.
+The Royal Society of Tasmania is the oldest Royal Society in Australia and New Zealand and the third oldest Royal Society in the Commonwealth.

 The Society was founded in 1843 by Sir John Eardley-Wilmot, Lieutenant Governor, as the Botanical and Horticultural Society of Van Diemen's Land.
 Its aim was to 'develop the physical character of the Island and illustrate its natural history and productions'.